Undated postcard of the Barbizon-Plaza Hotel - New York City

 New York, N.Y.
 10019

-The $10,000,000 Barbizon-Plaza Hotel, located on Central Park South between Sixth and Seventh Avenues and extending through to 58th Street, was designed in a Modern Classical style by Laurence Emmons, architect and decorator, who worked with the architectural firm of Lloyd Morgan and Murgatroyd & Ogden.
-As originally built, the 38-story building had a hipped roof that surmounted its relatively slender tower.
+The Barbizon-Plaza Hotel, located on Central Park South between Sixth and Seventh Avenues and extending through to 58th Street, was designed in a Modern Classical style by Laurence Emmons, architect and decorator, who worked with the architectural firms of Lloyd Morgan and Murgatroyd & Ogden.
+Built at a cost of $10 million, the 38-story building originally had a hipped roof that surmounted its relatively slender tower.
 The roof was constructed of narrow ribs of reinforced concrete that alternated with small glass tiles set on their edges; on a sunny day the tiles sparkled, and at night they were illuminated from within to create the illusion of moonlight.
 At some point, possibly during World War II when nighttime illumination was prohibited, the roof was redesigned to its present form with a gilded roof.

 When it formally opened on May 12, 1930, the Barbizon-Plaza was noted as the first music-art residence center in the United States.
 In addition to 1,400 rooms with baths, the building also contained three separate halls for concerts, musicales, recitals, amateur dance and dramatic offerings.
 There were many studios for sculptors and artists, exhibition rooms, clubrooms, and a glass-enclosed roof for indoor and outdoor athletics.
 Art galleries, exhibition salons and a completely equipped library were also included.